getmoto/moto/CONTRIBUTING.md

 ### Generating template code of services.

 By using `scripts/scaffold.py`, you can automatically generate template code of new services and new method of existing service.
-The script looks up API specification of given boto3 method and adds necessary codes includng request parameters and response parameters.
+The script looks up API specification of given boto3 method and adds necessary codes including request parameters and response parameters.
 In some cases, it fails to generate codes.
-Please try out by runninig `python scripts/scaffold.py`
+Please try out by running `python scripts/scaffold.py`

 ```bash
 $ python scripts/scaffold.py